AdmiJW/FrontEnd/Git/README.md

         git add .
     ```

+    We could also use asterisk `*` sign as a wildcard.
+For example, moving all files with the same extension into the staging area.
+    ```git
+        git add *.html
+    ```

-* Bonus: it also shows how to remove files from staging area back into working directory.
+* Bonus: git also shows how to remove files from staging area back into working directory.
 Done via:
     ```git
         git rm --cached <filename> <filename>...
     ```